AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

 #### What this function does:

-1. **Prepares Parameters :** Constructs input parameters for creating the TOKEN, including token details and the issuer's information.
+1. **Prepares Parameters :** Constructs input parameters for creating the token, including token details and the issuer's information.

-2. **Calls Smart Contract :** Sends a request to the mainchain smart contract to create the TOKEN using the prepared parameters.
+2. **Calls Smart Contract :** Sends a request to the mainchain smart contract to create the token using the prepared parameters.

-3. **Return Status :** Returns `"success"` if the TOKEN is created successfully; otherwise, returns `"error"`.
+3. **Return Status :** Returns `"success"` if the token is created successfully; otherwise, returns `"error"`.

-**Write the Function for Validate TOKEN Info Exist**
+**Write the Function to Validate Token Info**

-Now, let's write the Validate TOKEN Info Exist function.
+Now, let's write the Validate TOKEN Info function.

 - Scroll down to find the comment `// Step L - Validate Mainchain Token Create's Transaction`.